 Individuals should not be required to register.
-If it is nevertheless determined to require individuals to register, the CSA should limit the scope of individual registration to those individuals who genuinely need registration and specify why such registration is necessary.
+If it is nevertheless determined to require individuals to register, the CSA should limit the scope of individual registration

 The Proposed Instrument requires to extensively conduct individual registration, and therefore significant operational burdens are expected to be generated, while the necessity of such registration is unclear.